How to Trade the Rising Wedge Pattern’s 81% Success Rate

 The rising wedge often forms within an existing bear market.
 This is usually a short-term sign of strength during market weakness.
 Traders should be aware that this pattern may provide false signals, as it does not guarantee that the trend will continue, and prices could reverse at any time.

-How to Automatically Identify Rising Wedges?
+Automatically Identify Rising Wedges

 You can automatically identify rising wedge patterns using TradingView.
 Go to TradingView and click Indicators > Technicals > Patterns.
-Next, select “Rising Wedge” chart pattern.
+Next, select the “Rising Wedge” chart pattern.
 Now, a chart with a rising wedge pattern will be clearly marked.

 Automatic Pattern Recognition with TradingView